 - Controllers: The “brains” of the network, SDN Controllers offer a centralized view of the overall network, and enable network administrators to dictate to the underlying systems (like switches and routers) how the forwarding plane should handle network traffic.

-- Southbound APIs: SDN uses southbound APIs to relay information to the switches and routers “below.”
+- Southbound APIs: Software-defined networking uses southbound APIs to relay information to the switches and routers “below.”
 OpenFlow, considered the first standard in SDN, was the original southbound API and remains as one of the most common protocols.
 Despite some considering OpenFlow and SDN to be one in the same, OpenFlow is merely one piece of the bigger SDN landscape.

-The SDN Framework
+The Software Defined Networking Framework

-SDN is Not OpenFlow
+Software-Defined Networking is Not OpenFlow

-Often people point to OpenFlow as being synonymous with SDN, but it is only a single element in the overall SDN architecture.
+Often people point to OpenFlow as being synonymous with software-defined networking, but it is only a single element in the overall SDN architecture.
 OpenFlow is an open standard for a communications protocol that enables the control plane to interact with the forwarding plane.
 It must be noted that OpenFlow is not the only protocol available or in development for SDN.

-The Benefits of SDN
+The Benefits of Software Defined Networking

 - Reduce OpEX: SDN enables algorithmic control of the network of network elements (such as hardware or software switches / routers that are increasingly programmable, making it easier to design, deploy, manage, and scale networks.
 The ability to automate provisioning and orchestration optimizes service availability and reliability by reducing overall management time and the chance for human error.